 Summer is like that.
 Sometimes it’s just too hot and too dry. . .even for an eagle!

-The water levels are still very low at the National Wildlife Refuge, but it’s breezy and cool out in the marsh, much more so than on the hot and dusty Wildlife Drive that encircles it.
+The water levels are still very low at the National Wildlife Refuge, but it’s breezy and cool out in the marsh, much more so than on the hot and dusty Wildlife Drive — which was slightly stinky from the scattered carrion.

 The afternoon sun was positioned behind the bird and was rather harsh, even late in the afternoon.
 None of this bodes well for the newbie photographer, but I wasn’t scared.
 Besides, there was some good news: The sun’s angle provided some great reflections in the water; the bad news was it also provided some not-so-great reflections off the eagle’s very white head.
 So, I had to settle for rim light and fuzzy features as long as the sun provided backlight.